klebgenomics/Kleborate/README.md

   --kaptive_o           Turn on Kaptive screening of O loci (default: do not
                         run Kaptive for O loci)
   -k, --kaptive         Equivalent to --kaptive_k --kaptive_o
-  --all                 Equivalent to --resistance --species --kaptive
+  --all                 Equivalent to --resistance --kaptive

 Output options:
   -o OUTFILE, --outfile OUTFILE